openmrs/openmrs-module-htmlformentry/README.md

 + Go to "Manage HTML Forms" under the administration page.
 + Create a new form there (click "New HTML Form").
 + Fill out the necessary information; including the Name, Description, Version, and select the Encounter Type from the list.
 (When an HTML form is submitted, it will create this type of encounter.)
 + Save the form.
-Then it will open the page for editing the HTML Form.
+Then it will automqtically open the page for editing the HTML Form.
-+ Customize the HTML form to your specifications.
-Recent versions of the HTML Form Entry Module include a basic form that can be customized.
-For additional documentation on the avaliable HTML tags see the [HTML Reference][].
++ Customize the HTML form to your specifications or style.
+Recent versions of the HTML Form Entry Module include a basic form that can be also customized.
+For additional documentation on the avaliable HTML tags, please see the [HTML Reference][].

 Global Properties